le2i/doctoral-day-templates/README.md

-# Beamer template for LE2I - UB Doctoral Day
+# Beamer template for LE2I - UB

-This template is based on https://github.com/le2i/beamer-le2i

-This is the template for Doctoral Day Poster submission
+This repository hosts a template for presentation in beamer format.
+It is with the color of the LE2I and the Universite de Bourgogne

+Share and modify as you want.

+Guillaume Lemaitre